CLICK ON AN IMAGE TO LEARN MORE

 The LGBT Center-Waikiki continues to be a crucial gathering place for our community, and we plan to offer expanded hours and additional services in 2018.
 And our community meetings throughout the year and our recent Pau Hana With A Purpose and LGBTQ+ Community Survey project are guiding us as we shape our future strategies and priorities to best meet the needs of our communities.

-Take a look at more detailed information in each of our project areas in the graphic below.
-And join us.
+We hope you’ll join us.
 We look forward to moving forward together as a happy, healthy and thriving LGBTQ+ community.

 Jim Miller, Will Coleman, Joe Bock, David Brustein